Effective Date: August 15, 2022

 - Military and Veterans.
 We may share your health information with military authorities as the law permits if you are a member of the armed forces (of either the United States or a foreign government).

 - National Security and Intelligence.
-We may share your health information with authorized federal officials for intelligence, counter-intelligence and other national security activities authorized by law.
+We may share your health information with authorized federal officials for intelligence, counterintelligence and other national security activities authorized by law.

 - Protective Services for the President and Others.
 We may share your health information with authorized federal officials to protect the President of the United States, other authorized persons, or foreign heads of state.
 We may also share your health information for purposes of conducting special investigations as authorized by law.

-- Other Ways We Are Allowed to Use and Provide Your Health Information to Others
+B. Other Ways We Are Allowed to Use and Provide Your Health Information to Others

 - Hospital Directory.
 We may include limited information about you in the hospital directory while you are a patient at a UPMC hospital or other facility.
 The information may include your name, location in the building, general condition, such as “stable,” “serious,” “critical,” and your religious affiliation.
 Except for your religious affiliation, the directory information may be released to people who ask for you by name.
-We may give your religious affiliation to a member of the clergy, such as a priest or rabbi, even if they don’t ask for you by name.
+We may give your religious affiliation to a member of the clergy, such as a priest or rabbi, even if they do not ask for you by name.
 This helps your family, friends, and clergy who visit you to know how you are doing.
 You have the right to ask that all or part of your information not be given out.
 If you do so, we will not be able to tell your family or friends your room number or that you are in the hospital or facility.

 Your Rights Concerning Your Health Information